 Likewise, when someone calls you by their last name you get to decide if it sticks or changes.
 If they are a business associate or someone you barely know, you may decide to leave it that way.

 On the other hand, if you plan to interact with them often you may ask them to call you by your first name.
 The timeframe for such a change isn’t set in stone, and you are in control of that change happening or not.
 In case another person that you barely know already talks to you with your first name you should figure out their name and use it from then onwards as well.

 Keep in mind, you may not think it is rude to call someone by their last name, but not everyone has the same mindset about it.
-Be respectful about it and apologizes if you have used the wrong name to address someone.
-This gives them an opportunity to see you didn’t mean any disrespect and to share with you what they would like to be called.
+Be respectful about it and apologize if you have used the wrong name to address someone.
+This allows them to see you didn’t mean any disrespect and to share with you what they would like to be called.